mchangrh/sb-mirror/README.md

 Contributions & Pull request are always welcome & appreciated

-non-exhaustive list of packages & respective licences here [LICENCES.md](./LICENCES.md)
+non-exhaustive list of packages & respective licences [here](./LICENSES.md)

 There is an active rsync mirror that only downloads once every 24 hours and can be found [here](https://github.com/mchangrh/sb-archive)